google/lovefield/docs/dev_setup.md

 # Dev Setup for Lovefield

-The following assumes that Ubuntu is used.
-Windows and Mac instructions will be added in the (relatively distant) future.

 ## Closure

 Closure compiler and closure library must be installed to develop Lovefield.
 See [Closure Tools](https://developers.google.com/closure/) for more information.

 ## node.js

 Lovefield's SPAC (Schema Parser and Code-generator) uses node.js to parse the user-provided schema and to generate code.

+### Ubuntu

 The easy way to install node.js is `apt-get install nodejs`.
 However, we strongly discourage that, i.e. *DON'T DO IT*.
 The recommended way of doing things:

 1. Remove all existing node packages
 ```bash